QuestPDF/QuestPDF-Documentation/docs/api-reference/index.md

 [Section](/api-reference/section) - specifies a multi-page area spanning its children.
 Used to create internal document links and for showing custom page numbers.

-[Section Link](/api-reference/section-link) - creates a link to the specified section.
-Redirects the user to the page containing the section's first occurrence.

 [Hyperlink](/api-reference/hyperlink) - creates a link to an external location, e.g. redirects the user to a webpage.

 [Element](/api-reference/element) - allows you to break the Fluent API chain and inject dynamic content using a lambda expression.